County awarded grant for ITS on Cornelius Pass Road

 For Immediate Release: Thursday, April 04, 2019

-Sponsored by: Department of Land Use and Transportation, Engineering and Construction Services Division
+Sponsored by: Department of Land Use and Transportation, Capital Project Services Division

 Washington County was awarded $1.2 million in grant funding as part of the Oregon Smart Mobility Network (OSMN) project, a partnership between the County, Oregon Department of Transportation, TriMet and the city of Portland.